Antonio

 Key Takeaways

-- The Most Articulate Lover: Antonio's love for Sebastian is named more directly than any other affection in the play — Bruce Smith's "the strongest and most direct expression of homoerotic feeling in Shakespeare's plays" captures the critical consensus.
+- The Most Articulate Lover: Antonio's love for Sebastian is named more directly than any other affection in the play, and the openness of that declaration is what makes him the comedy's most exposed figure.

 - The Generous to the Point of Endangerment: He follows Sebastian into Orsino's territory knowing it will get him arrested, gives him his purse, and intervenes in his fight – and the play makes clear that each of these acts is freely chosen.